Seventh to Fourteenth Century Timeline (600 to 1399)

 1066: 25th September: Harold defeats his brother Tostig and Harold Hardraada at the Battle of Stamford Bridge.
 Both are killed.

-Norman Era founded by King William of Normandy (the First, nicknamed the Conqueror (1066-87)
+Norman Era founded by King William of Normandy (The First and nicknamed the Conqueror (1066-87)

 1066: 14th October: William of Normandy lands at Pevensey and marches south to meet Harold at the Battle of Hastings.
 Harold is slain.